ConfocalGN : a minimalistic confocal image simulator: Introduction

 \section{Introduction}

-Confocal microscopy allows the bioscience community to image biological processes in real time with a good spatial resolution, in particular with a higher contrast in the direction of the optical axis compared to other methods.
-However, the resolution on object shape is still limited by the diffraction limit, the shot noise, and possibly background fluorescence, tagging heterogeneity and fluorophore stochasticity \cite{tsien1995fluorophores,pawley2006fundamental}.
-Moreover, the resolution is anisotropic, typically several time worse in the optical axis than in the other axis.
-In many cases, these limitations can drastically hinder the ability to reconstruct a shape from an image.
+Confocal microscopy is widely used in the bioscience community, due to its good spatial resolution, and high contrast compared to conventional widefield microscopy.
+However, confocal images suffer from the diffraction limit, detector shot noise, background fluorescence, tagging heterogeneity and fluorophore stochasticity \cite{tsien1995fluorophores,pawley2006fundamental}.
+Moreover, the resolution is anisotropic, and typically several time worse in the direction of the optical axis compared to the other directions.
+Generally, these effects limit our ability to infer the shape of the objects observed through the microscope.

-To extract information from microscopy, image analysis tools are widely used.
-They usually involve image processing, such as background substraction and removal \cite{hwang1995adaptive}, and deconvolution \cite{de2001image}.
-Additional steps then can include segmentation and/or object recontructions using a wide variety of techniques.
-Methods to improve object reconstruction include model fitting, feature classification \cite{tomer2010profiling,sommer2011ilastik}, etc.

-By altering the image and extracting features, image analysis can introduce artifacts \cite{pham2000current}, that could remain undetected by the user when the analysis is fully automated.
-To assess the quality of the information obtained from imaging, it is thus necessary to know the quality of the image analysis procedure.
-This is however difficult because, especially in biological sample, the ground truth is not known, and the accuracy of the analysis cannot be quantified.
-This is why a need exist for a reliable software to generate simulated confocal microscopy data from a known ground truth.